thoughtbot/maybe_haskell/release/maybe_haskell.md

 This definition is exactly like the one we saw earlier for `whenJust`.
 The only difference is we're now implementing it as part of the `Functor` instance declaration for `Maybe`.
-For the rest of the book, I'll be omitting the `class` and `instance` syntax.
+For the rest of this book, I'll be omitting the `class` and `instance` syntax.
 Instead, I'll state in prose when a function is part of some type class but show its type and definition as if it was a normal, top-level function.